1963 CE - 2022 CE

 Protect and preserve potential roost and nest sites by retaining mature trees and old growth stands, particularly within 1/2 mile from water.

-To avoid collisions, site wind turbines, communication towers and high voltage transmission power lines away from nests, foraging areas, and communal roost sites.
+To avoid collisions, site wind turbines, communication towers, and transmission lines away from nests, foraging areas, and communal roosts.

-If possible, bury utility lines in important eagle areas.
+Bury utility lines where possible in important eagle habitats.

 1. U.S. Fish & Wildlife Service.
 (26 August 2008) Fact Sheet: Natural History, Ecology, and History of Recovery.
 USFWS Bald Eagles.
 Retrieved here.